DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/Imagined Communities.md

 In an anthropological spirit, Anderson proposes the definition of an imagined political community - inherently limited and sovereign.

 Called imagined - smallest nations will never meet or know most of their members.
-Even areas like Javaneese villages know they are connected to people they have never seen, but they are stretched a lot.
+Even areas like Javanese villages know they are connected to people they have never seen, but they are stretched a lot.

 7